Tan-group/rsRNASP/README.md

 ```
 # Compilation

-gcc rsRNASP.c -lm -o rsRNASP      //  scoring a specific conformation
+gcc rsRNASP.c -lm -o rsRNASP      //  scoring one conformation
 or
-gcc rsRNASP-batch.c -lm -o rsRNASP-batch      // scoring a batch of conformations in a folder; updated in 2023.12.16 for improving the scoring efficiency
+gcc rsRNASP-batch.c -lm -o rsRNASP-batch      // scoring a batch of conformations; updated in 2023.12.16 for improving the scoring efficiency

 # Usage

 ./rsRNASP   XXX.pdb   energy.txt
 or
-./rsRNASP-batch   ${path}   ${N}   energy_list.txt     // "path" is the folder path where the batch of conformations are located, and "N" is the number of conformations to be evaluated; updated in 2023.12.16 for improving the scoring efficiency
+./rsRNASP-batch   ${path}   ${N}   energy_list.txt     // "path" is the folder path where the batch of conformations are located, and "N" is the number of conformations to be evaluated;
+                                                                                                     //  updated in 2023.12.16 for improving the scoring efficiency

 Note: the subfolder "data/" and the compiled file "rsRNASP" or "rsRNASP-batch" should be in the same folder.
 ```